How do I become a mentee?

 - All students enrolled in a degree program in the School of Business (major or minor) are eligible to apply.

 - Upon being matched, you will be paired with your mentor for the remainder of your career at Emporia State.
-If for some reason you cannot continue to be a mentee, or wish to terminate your mentor/mentee relationship, you will need to contact Lauren Woolard in the School of Business Resource Center (620-341-5232 or firstname.lastname@example.org).
+If for some reason you cannot continue to be a mentee, or wish to terminate your mentor/mentee relationship, you will need to contact Leticia Rust in the BizHornet Center 620-341-5232 or firstname.lastname@example.org.

 What are the expectations of mentees?